ketvector/ketvector.github.io/content/blog/independentscholar.md

 - I  wanted to learn haskell so I spent some time doing that.
 And jumped a bit into Category Theory during this same period.
 You can find some of [my haskell code here](https://github.com/ketvector/haskell-practice)

-- I read about Phillioshophy and Psychology and was influenced/intrigued/confounded/ by the works of Carl Jung, Bernardo Kastrup, Thomas Nagel, Nick Bostrom, Kant, Spinoza and others.
+- I read about philosophy and psychology and was influenced/intrigued/confounded/ by the works of Carl Jung, Bernardo Kastrup, Thomas Nagel, Nick Bostrom, Kant, Spinoza and others.
 A brief peek into this journey could be found in the [books here](https://ketvector.github.io/blog/some-books-i-have-read-with-very-short-reviews/)

 - I self taught myself the basics of generative AI - transformers, diffusion models, bayesian reasoning etc. Spent some time writing ML code as well.
 Here's my project on [grading essays by finetuning BERT](https://github.com/ketvector/essay_grading).
 I also taught myself Reinforcement Learning which I really enjoyed.
 I [trained a simple agent with policy gradient](https://github.com/ketvector/rl).
 To learn the basics of ML, I implemented some of the algorithms from scratch [here](https://github.com/ketvector/ml-practice), although the quality on that one is not great.